mecid/mecid.github.io/_posts/2024-02-13-discovering-swift-algorithms-package.md

 ```

 #### Sampling
 Another situation I came across in my apps is extracting some minimal or maximal elements from the collection.
-You can easily do that with the Swift Algorithms package's min, max, or minAndMax functions.
+You can easily do that with the Swift Algorithms package's *min*, *max*, or *minAndMax* functions.

 ```swift
 let numbers = [7, 1, 6, 2, 8, 3, 9]